 “I want to be a manager or a supervisor of community health workers,” she said.
 “I want to be involved with policy making and bring my ideas to the table to help make change.”

 Rondon has the highest of praise about her many experiences at Northern Essex.

 “I was thinking of stopping school after the explosion happened and my little brother died, but I received great support from my professors and the counseling office.
 There was always someone there every step of the way with me.”

 Northern Essex offers an associate degree and public health and a certificate in community health worker.
 It is the only associate degree in public health offered in New England.

 This is Lucia’s story.
 What’s your story? #MyCommunityCollege

-To learn more about NECC’s Commencement, visit the website.
+To learn more about NECC’s Commencement, visit the Commencement web pages.